 Young children with learning and thinking differences may find special meaning in these kids’ books that stand the test of time.
-See if your child relates to these pint-size heroes and the challenges they face.
+Kids may relate to these pint-size heroes and the challenges they face.

 Lilly’s Purple Plastic Purse, by Kevin Henkes